hursey013/above-cville/README.md

 - 🗣️ **Readable chatter** – 300-character Bluesky posts call out altitude, speed, direction, and how often we’ve seen the plane lately.
 - 🪖 **Spot the cool stuff** – Military and “interesting” tags from airplanes.live bubble up with their own little flourish.
 - 🖼️ **Photo flair** – If FlightAware or Planespotters.net has a current shot, above-cville will automatically embed it with the post.
+- 📟 **Heartbeat-friendly** – Optionally pings Healthchecks.io at the start/end of each poll so you know the bot is still alive.

 ## What you need